Chart Color Schemes

 Slade Point faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has university qualification rates of 13.3%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 9.6%, followed by postgraduate qualifications (2.1%) and graduate diplomas (1.6%).
-Trade and technical skills are prominent, with 44.8% of residents aged 15+ holding vocational credentials – advanced diplomas (9.1%) and certificates (35.7%).
+The area's university qualification rate is 13.3%, significantly lower than the Australian average of 30.4%.
+Bachelor degrees are the most common at 9.6%, followed by postgraduate qualifications (2.1%) and graduate diplomas (1.6%).
+Vocational credentials are prevalent, with 44.8% of residents aged 15+ holding them.
+Advanced diplomas account for 9.1% while certificates make up 35.7%.

-Educational participation is high, with 30.5% of residents currently enrolled in formal education.
-This includes 11.7% in primary education, 9.6% in secondary education, and 2.8% pursuing tertiary education.
+Educational participation is high at 30.5%, including 11.7% in primary education, 9.6% in secondary education, and 2.8% pursuing tertiary education.

 Frequently Asked Questions - Education